asciinema/asciinema/doc/asciicast-v2.md

 * __all subsequent lines__ form an event stream, _each line_ representing a
   separate event stream item, encoded as JSON array.

+By making the event stream a first class concept in the v2 format we get the following benefits:

+* it enables live, incremental writing to a file during recording (with v1 format the final recording JSON can only be written as a whole after finishing the recording session),
+* it allows the players to start the playback as soon as they read the meta-data line (contrary to v1 format which requires reading the whole file),
+* whether you're recording to a file or streaming via UNIX pipe or WebSocket the data representation is the same.

 ## Meta-data

 The following meta-data is **required** in asciicast v2: